perryabdulkadir/World_Weather_Analysis/README.md

 # World Weather Analysis
-Using OpenWeather, Google Maps API, Python, and the GMaps Python package to build a vacation itinerary selection app
+Using OpenWeather, Google Maps API, Python, and the gmaps Python package to build a vacation itinerary selection app

 ## Overview of Analysis

 This project utilizes Openweather API to pull weather data for 2000 randomly generated coordinates.
 Using citipy, the nearest cities to these coordinates were collected.
 Following this, I used Google Maps API to pull the names of hotels near the selected cities.
-The end result for the user is the ability to specify the preferred weather for their next vacation and after this they are provided a map of hotels that meet their specifications.
-Using the Google maps API, I also created an itinerary for a hypethetical trip between four cities in Australia.
+The result for the user is the ability to specify the preferred weather for their next vacation and after this they are provided a map of hotels that meet their specifications.
+Using the Google maps API, I also created an itinerary for a hypothetical trip between four cities in Australia.

 ## Resources
 Software: Python 3.8.6, Jupyter Notebook